-This first of its kind book tells how America’s global gateway came to be—a story of frontiers, slavery, Civil War, and Pacific imperialism.
+This first of its kind book tells how America’s global gateway came to be—a story of frontiers, speculators, slavery, Civil War, and Pacific ambitions.
 With colorful characters that bridge local and national, this is necessary reading for anyone who seeks to understand what the United States was, what it is now, and what it will be.

 By the mid-nineteenth century, Americans had identified the West Coast as the republic’s destiny, a pathway to the riches of the Pacific.
 Using engineering and massive machinery, they remade a wild estuary into an engine of national power.